Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `UsernamePasswordCredential`.
 The user must **not** have Multi-factor auth turned on.

-Apart from user name and password, this credential requires you to know the tenant Id and client Id.
-To get the client Id, first [register your application][quickstart-register-app]
+Apart from user name and password, this credential requires you to know the tenant ID and client ID.
+To get the client ID, first [register your application][quickstart-register-app]

 ```ts
 /**